Log Buffer #286, A Carnival of the Vanities for DBAs

 Laurentiu Cristofor blogs about South Korea’s worst security breach so far.

 Bob Dorr was looking at data from a customer in a different time zone (UTC+1) from his this week.
 It involved SQL Server AlwaysOn (HADRON), and he found that lining up the timestamps in the various logs was challenging.

 Converting hexadecimal values to varbinary and vice versa is now easier using the XQuery functionality available from SQL Server 2005.

 Gcmouli wrote about connection loss errors in the SSMS Query editor.

 A common problem for some SQL Server applications are cases where data typically ascends.
 Ian Jose has more.

-A fine step by step blog by Mark Grennan about installing PostGIS 9.2 on RedHat 6.2 .
+A fine step-by-step post by Mark Grennan about installing PostGIS 9.2 on RedHat 6.2.

-Kris Buytaert is giving Gentwerpen Devops meetup and conference season update.
+Kris Buytaert gives Gentwerpen Devops meetup and conference season updates.

 Top 10 MySQL Tips and Mistakes for PHP Developers by Toney Darnell.

-One of the MySQL bugs having birthday today is Bug #30994 which Hartmut Holzgraefe filed five years ago.
+One of the MySQL bugs celebrating a birthday today is Bug #30994, which Hartmut Holzgraefe filed five years ago.